cloudentity/pyron/docs/howtos/http-server-tls.md

 IC0tLS0tQkVHSU4gUlNBIFBSSVZBVEUgS0VZLS0tLS0K...
 ```

-Likewise, a certificate must contain a Base64-encoded X.509 certificate wrapped in a PEM block, for example:
+Likewise, a certificate must be a X.509 certificate wrapped in a PEM block, for example:

 PEM block: